FewixWasRight/Sprite_compare_and_replace_tool/README.md

 When changing folder path, press refresh.

 You can search for the textures in drop-down menus.
-There's also autofill that took me a lot to figure out.
+There's also autofill that took me a lot of time to figure out.

 There are 4 buttons at the bottom.
 They're cycling through all sprites one by one.